omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus.md

 Karrie’s father thought for a moment.
 “Maybe they got scared off by the Executioner?”
 Hearing the moniker, Eric and Karrie jumped a little.

 “What a horrid nickname, they still haven’t catched them?”
-TKfathername replied.
+Gale replied.

 “Well, you know how our lord does things here”, he pointed his chin towards where the count’s manor stood.

-Clicking his tongue, TKfathername chugged down his cup.
+Clicking his tongue, Gale chugged down his cup.
 “They always prioritise the wrong things.
 What happened to noblesse oblige?”

 “That nobles had the duty to protect the peoples?
 Ha, you really believe in that nonsense?”